 African-Americans and Latinos receive a disproportionate level of high cost loans, even when they qualify for a lower rate and/or prime mortgage.
-Fannie Mae and Freddie Mac estimated that up to 50 percent of those who ended up with a subprime loan would have qualified for a mainstream, "prime-rate" conventional loan in the first place.28 According to a study conducted
+Fannie Mae and Freddie Mac estimated that up to 50 percent of those who ended up with a subprime loan would have qualified for a

-24 "Findings made during compliance examinations are strictly confidential and are not made available to the public except at the OCC's discretion.
+&lt;sup>36 "Findings made during compliance examinations are strictly confidential and are not made available to the public except at the OCC's discretion.
 Similarly, the OCC is not required to publish the results of its safety-and-soundness orders....Thus, the OCC's procedures for compliance examinations and safety-and-soundness orders do not appear to provide any public notice or other recourse to consumers who have been injured by violations identified by the OCC."
 Testimony of Arthur E. Wilmarth, Jr., Professor of Law, George Washington University Law School, before the Subcommittee on Financial Institutions and Consumer Credit of the House Financial Services Committee, April 26, 2007.

-^{25 &}quot;...ours is not an 'enforcement-only' compliance regime - far better to describe our approach as 'supervision first, enforcement if necessary,' with supervision addressing so many early problems that enforcement is not necessary."
+37&quot;...ours is not an 'enforcement-only' compliance regime - far better to describe our approach as 'supervision first, enforcement if necessary,' with supervision addressing so many early problems that enforcement is not necessary."
 Testimony of John C. Dugan, Comptroller of the Currency, Before the Committee on Financial Services of the U.S. House of Representatives, June 13, 2007.

-26 See Bocian, D. G., K. S. Ernst, and W. Li, Unfair Lending: The Effect of Race and Ethnicity on the Price of Subprime Mortgages, Center for Responsible Lending, May 2006.
+See Bocian, D. G., K. S. Ernst, and W. Li, Unfair Lending: The Effect of Race and Ethnicity on the Price of Subprime Mortgages, Center for Responsible Lending, May 2006.

-27 Unequal Burden: Income and Racial Disparities in Subprime Lending in America (Washington, D.C.: HUD, 2000).
+Unequal Burden: Income and Racial Disparities in Subprime Lending in America (Washington, D.C.: HUD, 2000).